 A dedicated treatment provider will discuss the potential short-term side effects during the initial consultation and help the patient make a well-informed decision on whether or not to pursue treatment.
-Board certified anesthesiologist, Dr. Steven L Mandel, has a masters degree in psychology and combines his specialties to provide ketamine therapy to patients from all over the United States and even other countries.
-Some of the local communities he provides treatment in: Los Angeles, Beverly Hills, Westwood, Brentwood, Santa Monica, Venice, Marina del Rey, Culver City, Westchester, California, and surrounding locations.
+Our team of experts provide ketamine therapy to patients from all over the United States and even other countries.
+Some of the local communities we care for are: Los Angeles, Beverly Hills, Westwood, Brentwood, Santa Monica, Venice, Marina del Rey, Culver City, Westchester, South Bay, Manhattan Beach, Redondo Beach, Hermosa Beach, California, and surrounding locations.

 Potential Side Effects: